BBC Weatherman MICHAEL FISH Fails to Forecast the Great Storm of 1987

-This is that infamous 80s weather blooper (in 1987) when Michael Fish predicts that there wouldn't be a hurricane.
+This is that infamous 80s weather blooper from 1987, when Michael Fish predicted that there wouldn't be a hurricane.
 Unfortunately, on the evening of October 15th/16th the great storm of 1987 descended upon the southern half of the UK.

 Of course, technically it wasn't a hurricane, but there were hurricane force gusts, so stating that the weather would be "very windy" was a bit of any understatement to say the least!